ReactionMechanismGenerator/PyDAS/documentation/source/users/installation.rst

 are using.
 On Windows the `MinGW <http://www.mingw.org/>`_ compiler collection provides these compilers.

-The DASSL, DASPK, and DASKR solvers are provided with the PyDAS package; you do not need to download them separately.
+The DASSL and DASKR solvers are provided with the PyDAS package; you do not need to download them separately.

 The DASPK3.1 solver is subject to copyright restrictions and therefore